 In Checkmate 037, serious adverse reactions occurred in 41% of patients receiving OPDIVO (n=268).
 Grade 3 and 4 adverse reactions occurred in 42% of patients receiving OPDIVO.
 The most frequent Grade 3 and 4 adverse drug reactions reported in 2% to <5% of patients receiving OPDIVO were abdominal pain, hyponatremia, increased aspartate aminotransferase, and increased lipase.
 In Checkmate 066, serious adverse reactions occurred in 36% of patients receiving OPDIVO (n=206).
 Grade 3 and 4 adverse reactions occurred in 41% of patients receiving OPDIVO.
-The most frequent Grade 3 and 4 adverse reactions reported in $\ge 2\%$ of patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
+The most frequent Grade 3 and 4 adverse reactions reported in ≥2% of patients receiving OPDIVO were gammaglutamyltransferase increase (3.9%) and diarrhea (3.4%).
 In Checkmate 067, serious adverse reactions (73% and 37%), adverse reactions leading to permanent discontinuation (43% and 14%) or to dosing delays (55% and 28%), and Grade 3 or 4 adverse reactions (72% and 44%) all occurred more frequently in the OPDIVO plus YERVOY arm (n=313) relative to the OPDIVO arm (n=313).
 The most frequent (≥10%) serious adverse reactions in the OPDIVO plus YERVOY arm and the OPDIVO arm, respectively, were diarrhea (13% and 2.6%), colitis (10% and 1.6%), and pyrexia (10% and 0.6%).
 In Checkmate 017 and 057, serious adverse reactions occurred in 46% of patients receiving OPDIVO (n=418).
 The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, pulmonary embolism, dyspnea, pyrexia, pleural effusion, pneumonitis, and respiratory failure.
 In Checkmate 025, serious adverse reactions occurred in 47% of patients receiving OPDIVO (n=406).
 The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.
 In Checkmate 205 and 039, among all patients (safety population [n=263]), adverse reactions leading to discontinuation (4.2%) or to dosing delays (23%) occurred.
-The most frequent serious adverse reactions reported in ≥1% of patients were infusion-related reaction, pneumonia, pleural effusion, pyrexia, rash and pneumonitis.
+The most frequent serious adverse reactions reported in $\geq 1\%$ of patients were infusion-related reaction, pneumonia, pleural effusion, pyrexia, rash and pneumonitis.
 Ten patients died from causes other than disease progression, including 6 who died from complications of allogeneic HSCT.
 Serious adverse reactions occurred in 21% of patients in the safety population (n=263) and 27% of patients in the subset of patients evaluated for efficacy (efficacy population [n=95]).
 In Checkmate 141, serious adverse reactions occurred in 49% of patients receiving OPDIVO.
 The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were pneumonia, dyspnea, respiratory failure, respiratory tract infections, and sepsis.
+In Checkmate 275, serious adverse reactions occurred in 54% of patients receiving OPDIVO (n=270).
+The most frequent serious adverse reactions reported in at least 2% of patients receiving OPDIVO were urinary tract infection, sepsis, diarrhea, small intestine obstruction, and general physical health deterioration.